 What TNC Has Done/Is Doing

 Research projects have ranged from analyses of trout populations to a study that attempted to document the presence of the elusive wolverine by baiting stations with various animal carcasses and using an automatic camera to photograph the animals it attracted.
-Because improving the health of the watershed is one of our main conservation goals, the Conservancy also monitors native species and water quality.
+Because improving the health of the watershed is one of our main conservation goals, we also monitor native species and water quality.

 Kerry Landreth Reed